 One question that lots of lawyers and law firms do not think nearly enough about is how often they blog.
-Apart from performing legal work for clients, many lawyers and law firms spend lots of time doing lots of tasks.
+Apart from performing legal work for clients, many lawyers, and law firms spend lots of time doing lots of tasks.
 But one thing most lawyers and law firms do not spend any time doing is blogging.

 The reality is that most lawyers and law firms need to pencil some time in their schedule for blogging.
-In the time the most lawyers could have drafted an email to a client, they could have put together an informative blog entry relative to the area of law in which they practice.
+In the time most lawyers could have drafted an email to a client, they could have put together an informative blog entry relative to the area of law in which they practice.
 Once a lawyer gets blogging down, they can literally put together a blog entry in 10 or 15 minutes maximum.
 Blogging doesn’t have to be Shakespearian.
 Blogging just needs to address a legal issue or convey a message in a series of several paragraphs.

 Many lawyers and law firms would ask why it is even worth 10 or 15 minutes of their time.
-They might think that the 10 or 15 minutes of time spent blogging could spend doing something much more useful.
+They might think that 10 or 15 minutes spent blogging could spend doing something much more useful.
 But the reality is that blogging is absolutely worth a few minutes of your time each week.

 Here are some reasons that lawyers and law firms should pencil in some time into their weekly schedule to blog: